Code components

 Step 4

-Add whatever NuGet packages you want to your Code Component and add whatever code you need.
-Remember that Code Components do not support external calls.
+Add the NuGet packages and code you need.
+Code Components do not support external calls.

 Step 5

-Name the zip whatever you want as long as it has the .zip file extension.
+Name the archive as needed, as long as it has the .zip extension.

 Step 6

-When the code component is zipped and ready for testing, you upload it exactly as described in the Uploading your component section.
-The upload dialog and drag-and-drop both support .dll and .zip files and will recognize which type you are uploading based on the filetype.
+When the component is ready, upload it as described in Uploading your component.
+The upload dialog supports both .dll and .zip and detects type from file extension.

 Note: Other compressed filetypes like .rar or .7z are not supported at this time.